n3mo/s/README.md

 <pre>
 regex
+srfi-1
 srfi-13
 </pre>

-Currently, the only way to "install" this library is to save the source to your local computer  <code> git clone git://github.com/n3mo/strings.git </code>.
+<i>Strings</i> is packaged as a module, but it is currently not available with chicken-install.
+As sch, the only way to "install" this library is to save the source to your local computer  <code> git clone git://github.com/n3mo/strings.git </code>.
 Then, issue the command <code>(load "~/path/to/strings.scm")</code> either from the csi REPL or from your source file.
-If you load the procedures independently, note that you will need to load the dependencies yourself by adding <code>(require-extension regex srfi-13)</code>, or equivalent to your code.
+After loading, you simply import the module with <code>(import strings)</code> and the procedures described below will become available.

 Procedures
 ==========